As an Amazon Associate I earn from qualifying purchases. For more details, please see our disclosure policy.

 What kid-friendly craft ideas do you have for Fall?

-Last fall we spent a month abroad where we visited London, Paris, and a handful of cities in Western France.
+This fall we spent a month abroad where we visited London, Paris, and a handful of cities in Western France.
 We explored, rested, and learned a ton about ourselves and the world.
-This is the fifth installment of our European adventure.
+This is the fourth installment of our European adventure.
 If you missed it, go to the beginning here.
-You didn’t think I was done with the vacation…
+We come now to a difficult point in…

 Thanks!
 My girls really loved making these…especially when they got to add glitter.
 If you decide to use glitter, place your frame (w/wet glue on it) in a box of some kind and then let them shake the glitter on it.
 It keeps the glitter contained!